Laws & Policies

 • Obey posted speed limits and regulatory signs on park roads and avenues.
 Park in designated parking lots or on the pavement, not on the grass or road shoulders.

 • Picnicking is allowed only in designated picnic areas in the park.
-Please consult the park brochure for locations.
+Full details can be found on our Picnicking web page.

 • Pets must be leashed and attended at all times.
-Pets are prohibited on the grounds of the Soldiers' National Cemetery and inside the visitor center with the exception of special assistance animals.
+Pets are prohibited on the grounds of the Gettysburg National Cemetery and inside the Museum and Visitor Center with the exception of special assistance animals.
+Full details can be found on our Pets web page.

 • Launching, landing, or operating an unmanned aircraft from or on lands and waters administered by the National Park Service within the boundaries of Gettysburg National Military Park and Eisenhower National Historic Site is prohibited.